pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 # Introduction  - draft

-Based on Workshop ["How to craft compelling stories out of video interviews?"](http://pietropassarelli.com/wip_london_july2016.html).
-This was in collaboration with Niels Ladefoged who has been curating the Whistle Blower Interview Project in collaboration with the centre for investigative journalism in London.
+Based on Workshop ["How to craft compelling stories out of video interviews?"](http://pietropassarelli.com/wip_london_july2016.html) .
+Which was in collaboration with [Niels Ladefoged](https://twitter.com/insofar_media) who has been curating the [Whistle Blower Interview Project](https://vimeo.com/whistleblowers) in collaboration with [the centre for investigative journalism in London](http://www.tcij.org/whistleblowers/whistleblower-interview-project).

+This was the description of the workshop.

 >Using some of the videos from the Whistle Blowers Interview Archive, we’ll take an hands on approach to explore key concepts, ideas and techniques to identify narrative points, test out story ideas, and craft a compelling story.
 >